sarfarazit08/CodeRepo/BizTalk/BizTalk Interview Questions and Answers.md

 1. What purpose does Visual Studio serve?

-Development for BizTalk Server is done through Visual Studio (depends on BizTalk version).
-Visual Studio has templates for BizTalk artifacts like orchestration, pipelines, schemas and maps, so a BizTalk solution can be created (design time) and deployed to the BizTalk runtime.
-Besides artifacts .NET development can be done in creating pipeline components, custom functoids, custom adapters, and .NET helper classes to aid in orchestrations.
++ Development for BizTalk Server is done through Visual Studio (depends on BizTalk version).
++ It has templates for BizTalk artifacts like orchestration, pipelines, schemas and maps, so a BizTalk solution can be created (design time) and deployed to the BizTalk runtime.
++ Besides artifacts .NET development can be done in creating pipeline components, custom functoids, custom adapters, and .NET helper classes to aid in orchestrations.

 As a BizTalk professional Visual Studio is your friend and required to build BizTalk solutions.

 2. What is strong name key?

-A strong name ensures that each assembly name is unique.
-Each assembly in your BizTalk project requires a strong name in order to deploy successfully.
-See also MSDN How to Configure a Strong Name Assembly Key File .
++ A strong name ensures that each assembly name is unique.
++ Each assembly in your BizTalk project requires a strong name in order to deploy successfully.

 3. How is strong name key generated?

-At the command prompt, from the folder where you want to store the key file, type the following command, and then press ENTER: sn /k file_name .snk.
-In Visual Studio Solution Explorer, right-click the project and then clickProperties.
++ At the command prompt, from the folder where you want to store the key file, type the following command, and then press ENTER:`sn /k file_name.snk`.
++ In Visual Studio Solution Explorer, right-click the project and then clickProperties.
 Click the Signing tab and choose Browse in the Choose a strong name key file drop down box.
-See also MSDN How to Configure a Strong Name Assembly Key File.

 4. Difference between Build and Rebuild?

-Build means compile and link only the source files that have changed since the last build, while Rebuild means compile and link all source files regardless of whether they changed or not.
++ Build means compile and link only the source files that have changed since the last build
++ Rebuild means compile and link all source files regardless of whether they changed or not.

 See also MSDN Building and Cleaning Projects and Solutions in Visual Studio .

 5. What are the actions in order to deploy from Visual Studio?